CU-BioKEM/user-guide/docs/source/processing/using_software/cryosparc.rst

 **The first two steps are necessary to allow the user to generate new tokens that needs Cryosparc to submit jobs to SLURM.
-Without doing this, they will only be able to submit jobs within 24hrs of someone who has token access logging onto CURC**
+Without doing this, they will only be able to submit jobs within 24hrs of someone who has token access logging onto CURC.**

 You should be able to run ``cryosparcm`` commands as normal, although I have not tested updating.
 You may have to go into the cryosparc_worker directory and that manually.

 .. _List of ports: